 As KD points out, Simplified isn’t his first rodeo.
 That initial step away from the comforts of a corporate job was a big one, but the to-do list to ensure Simplified’s success was still looming.
-The first big milestone on that list was fundraising — which can be stressful.
+The first big milestone on that list was fundraising.

-“I really want to give a shout out to On Deck as well as Vikram [Rajagopalan], Shriya [Nevatia], all those folks [from Fundraising Concierge], because they helped me immensely in my fundraising process.”
+“I really want to give a shout out to On Deck as well as Vikram [Rajagopalan], and the folks at On Deck's fund, because they helped me immensely in my fundraising process.”

 KD was able to get guidance on how to position himself and Simplified for fundraising.
-And in his experience with Vikram through the Concierge, he got insights on how to expand Simplified’s business model — building an even stronger case for investment.
+And in his experience with the fund's team, he got insights on how to expand Simplified’s business model — building an even stronger case for investment.

 Aside from the direct support from the Concierge, KD found incredible value in the community support during the process as well.
 Founders shared their experiences with investors, gave each other tips, and provided feedback on pitch decks — something KD found indispensable in his fundraising journey.

-Armed with knowledge, support, and encouragement, Simplified closed a seed round of $2.2M led by Craft Ventures.
+Armed with knowledge, support, and encouragement, Simplified has raised a total of $10.5M led by Craft Ventures with participation from Khosla Ventures and Wing Capital.
 A host of other investors joined the round, including: Superhuman’s Rahul Vohra and Todd Goldberg, Manik Gupta (former Uber CPO), Pelican Ventures’ Ajay Yadav (also Roomie founder), and others.